libp2p/specs/webrtc/README.md

 in WebRTC and the hash function used in the multiaddr `/certhash` component MUST be the same.
 On mismatch the final Noise handshake MUST fail.

-_A_ knows _B_'s fingerprint hash algorithm through _B_'s multiaddr. _B_ could
+_A_ knows _B_'s fingerprint hash algorithm through _B_'s multiaddr. _A_ MUST use
-infer _A_'s fingerprint hash algorithm through _A_'s TLS certificate signature.
-Or _B_ could assume _A_ to use the same hash algorithm it discovers through _B_'s multiaddr.
-For now implementations MAY assume both _A_ and _B_ to use sha-256.
-Future iterations of this specification may add support for other hash algorithms in a backwards compatible way.
+the same hash algorithm to calculate the fingerprint of its (i.e. _A_'s) TLS certificate. _B_ assumes _A_ to use the same hash algorithm it discovers through _B_'s multiaddr.
+For now implementations MUST support sha-256.
+Future iterations of this specification may add support for other hash algorithms.

 Implementations SHOULD setup all the necessary callbacks (e.g.
 [`ondatachannel`](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection/datachannel_event))